Key generator

-A key generator is a protocol or algorithm that is used in many cryptographic protocols to generate a sequence with many pseudo-random characteristics.
-This sequence is used as an encryption key at one end of communication, and as a decryption key at the other.
-One can implement a key generator in a system that aims to generate, distribute, and authenticate keys in a way that without the private key, one cannot access the information in the public end.
+A key generator (or keygen) in cryptography is a protocol or algorithm used to generate a sequence with pseudo-random characteristics for use as an encryption key.
+The generated sequence is used as an encryption key at one end of communication and as a decryption key at the other.

-Examples of key generators include linear-feedback shift registers (LFSR) and the Solitaire (or Pontifex) cipher.
+Key generators can be implemented in systems designed to generate, distribute, and authenticate keys for public key cryptography, where without the private key, one cannot access information encrypted with the public key.

+Requirements

+For a key generator to be cryptographically secure, its output must have several properties: